Post-SCF properties: charges, bonds, dipole¶

 Mayer bond orders generalise the Wiberg index to non-orthogonal bases.

 B_ij ≈ 1for single bonds,≈ 2for double,≈ 3for triple.
-Values under ~0.1 are hidden by default.Dipole moment is computed with the origin at the centre of mass, which makes it origin-invariant for neutral molecules.
+Values under ~0.1 are hidden by default.Dipole moment is computed with the origin at the center of mass, which makes it origin-invariant for neutral molecules.
 For ions pass an explicit

 origin=todipole_moment()if you want a different reference.